m0ru/rri-vu-presentation/slides-content.md

 Note:
 * targets are selected via pseudo twitter
-* recognised via uploaded image and image recognition
+* hate-hitlist that's generated via counting #deathTo tweets
-* "the game of consequences" video!
+* victims get recognized via uploaded image and image recognition
-* somehow, ADIs kill a person if their name & picture got shared under a hashtag on a twitter-like social media often enough
+* started by the "the game of consequences" video in the episode

 ---